jadrs/biotracker/README.md

 * **--n-tail** (default: 10)

-Show the last N_TAIL points in a track
+Show the last N_TAIL points for each track.

 ### Example